IslamRustamov/react-native-rich-text-input/README.md

 };

-// NOTE: you are responsible for valid selection and URL format const handleEmbedLink = () => {
+// NOTE: you are responsible for valid selection and URL format
+// This will embed a link to selected portion of text
+// arg0 - start of the text
+// arg1 - end of the text
+// arg2 - link itself to be embedded in range of arg0...arg1
+const handleEmbedLink = () => {
     ref.current?.embedLink(0, 5, 'https://www.google.com');
 };

+// arg0 - position of link in text
 const handleRemoveLink = () => {
     ref.current?.removeLink(1);
 };